Darin755/browser-linux/README.md

 ### About

- - browser linux is a project to get a linux command line in the browser
+ - Browser linux is a project to get a linux command line in the browser

  - It originally ran slitaz but it was moved to a custom buildroot config